OliverMcMillan: The Glen Town Center

 The Glen Town Center is mixed use development located in Glenview, Illinois, just north of Chicago.
 The mixed-use development features 1,150,000 square feet of retail shops, entertainment venues and restaurants in pedestrian-friendly setting.
 A 160,000-square- foot Von Maur department store and 10-screen Landmark movie theatre (formerly owned by Arclight Cinemas) anchor the retail portion of the Glen Town Center.
 Other featured tenants include Dick's Sporting Goods, Jos.
-A. Bank, Carter's, and ULTA, among others.
+A. Bank, Carter's, and Ulta Beauty, among others.
 Navy Park, the Glen's version of a town square, is located in the center of the community.
 Atop the Glen Town Center is a 300-unit apartment community.

 To develop the project, OliverMcMillan bought 45 acres from the village of Glenview for $38.6 million.
 The developer only paid $21.6 million up front, with an agreement that the rest would come from revenue that it would share with the village if profits hit a certain threshold.
 That target was never reached, leaving $17 million outstanding from the original purchase price.

 After not paying a loan payment since July 2009, OliverMcMillan lost the project in a $55.6 million foreclosure suit.